GenericMappingTools/gmt/doc/rst/source/grdlandmask.rst

     Nodes that fall exactly on a polygon boundary should be considered to be outside the polygon [Default considers them to be inside].
-    Alternatively, append either the four values *cborder/lborder/iborder/pborder* or just the single value *bordervalue* (for the case when they are all the same).
+    Alternatively, append either the four values *cborder/lborder/iborder/pborder* or just the single value *bordervalue* (for the case when they should all be the same value).
     This turns on the line-tracking mode.
 Now, after setting the mask values specified via **-N** we trace the lines and change the node values for all cells traversed by a line to the corresponding border value.
 Here, *cborder*